Original 1960s Williams Fuld' Ouija Board Parker Bros USA Vintage Version

 "We don't pretend to have the answers to the mysteries of the spirit world, but together we just might catch a glimpse of the other side" (Walking With Ghosts TV)

 Neither Walking with Ghosts nor Funky Lighting are associated with or promote any form of religion or organized faith structure.
-We are simply open-minded people who have a passion for exploring unusual and unexplained phenomenon, as well as social history, mythology and folk-law from every corner of the globe
+We are simply open-minded people who have a passion for exploring the unusual and unexplained phenomenon, as well as social history, mythology, and folklore from every corner of the globe